Uranyl Magnesium Sodium Acetate SDS

 Keep away from living quarters.

-Keep container in a well-ventilated place.
+Keep the container in a well-ventilated place.

 When using do not eat, drink, or smoke.